By: Terry Buchmiller, MD, Department of Surgery, Boston Children's Hospital, Harvard Medical School, Boston, MA.

 [Note: In the U.S. institutions that use laboratory animals for research or instructional purposes are required by law to establish an Institutional Animal Care and Use Committee (IACUC) to oversee and evaluate all aspects of the institution’s animal care and use program.

-In Dr. Buchmiller-Crair’s lab, all animal procedures are done with the approval of the Institutional Animal Care and Use Committee as overseen by Weill Cornell Medical College as well as Federal oversight agencies to ensure compassionate use of animals under the direct supervision of a Veterinarian.]
+In Dr. Buchmiller’s lab, all animal procedures were done with the approval of the Institutional Animal Care and Use Committee as overseen by Weill Cornell Medical College as well as Federal oversight agencies to ensure compassionate use of animals under the direct supervision of a Veterinarian.]

-Source: Adapted from IFFGD Publication Using the Fetal Gastrointestinal Tract to Overcome Neonatal Disease by Terry L. Buchmiller-Crair, MD, Children's Hospital of New York Presbyterian, Weill Medical College of Cornell University, NY.
+Source: Adapted from IFFGD Publication Using the Fetal Gastrointestinal Tract to Overcome Neonatal Disease by Terry L. Buchmiller, MD, Department of Surgery, Boston Children's Hospital, Harvard Medical School, Boston, MA.